tirbal/tirbal/README.md

 Input score file format must be .csv

-It must contains a chronological series of team vs team results records.
+It must only contains a chronological series of team vs team results records.
+Each team vs team result record is described in one-line.

 ### Records details